 What is being done?

 Currently, the Ontario Ambient Air Quality Criterion for Total Suspended Particulates (TSP) is 120 micrograms per cubic metre (ug/m3) over 24 hours, and not greater than 60 ug/m3 annually.
-There is no standard for PM10 or acid aerosols.
-However, the new “Smog Plan” for Ontario includes a reduction of PM10.
+The Ontario Ambient Air Quality Criteria for PM10 is 50µg/m3 over 24 hours.

 How can you help?

 REDUCE YOUR OWN EMISSIONS: Decrease the amount you drive, and keep your car well tuned; avoid burning wood in your fireplace at home on calm nights.

 BE INFORMED: Request information from local government, the Ministry of the Environment, Conservation and Parks, Environment Canada, plant managers and environmental groups.
 Determine if you’re at increased risk of health problems due to air pollution.
 Sign up for AQHI alerts with Environment Canada.

 BE INVOLVED: Register complaints about air quality with the Ministry of Environment, Conservation and Parks online or at 1-866-663-8477.

 2Pope CA 3rd, Dockerty DW,Spengler JD, Raizenne ME, “Respiratory health andPM10 pollution.
 A daily time series analysis”, Department of Economics, Brigham Young University, Provo, Utah 84602, US National Library of Medicine National Institutes of Health, 1991 Sep; 144(3 Pt1): 668-74, 1991